DannyArends/DImGui/README.md

   * Execute dub to compile the executable
     * `dub`
 * Compile [MS windows (x64)]
+  * Install the Visual Studio 2019 Build Tools with MSVC v142 and windows 10 SDK
   * Install the LunarG Vulkan SDK and install the SDL2 Component
   * Check the paths in the dub.json file, and update the version (1.4.309.0) to the version installed
   * Execute dub to compile the executable